brucou/xstate-interpreter/README.md

 - effect execution being separated out of the machine, it is easy to mock and stub effects for testing purposes.
 This will allow to enjoy the benefits of automated testing without breaking glasses.
+- and React aside, we were able to integrate the interpreter with `cyclejs` with no major effort!
+ Integration with `Angular2` is in progress but seems to be going the same painless way.

 # Example